A valid purchase order covering the work requested must accompany the submitted samples.

 The procedure to move these samples to the AWRI Commercial Services is a relatively simple process and requires the following to ensure samples comply with our PIRSA accreditation:

-- A Plant Health Certificate (PHC) from your local Department of Primary Industries.
+- A Plant Health Certificate (PHC) from your local Department of Primary Industries (only for samples from phylloxera infested (PIZ) or phylloxera risk (PRZ) zones).

 - A completed AWRI Plant Material Movement and Declaration form.